qchenevier/MBA_memoire/doc/quotes.md

 **In brief**

-Today the race is on to capture value from data analytics and the Internet of Things, but there is no finish line : Digitization involves continuously experimenting and adapting [@Manyika2015].

-The most explosive growth is now in usage [@Manyika2015].

 Most sectors across the economy are less than 15 percent as digitized as the leading sectors [@Manyika2015].

-Businesses that rely too heavily on a single revenue stream or on playing an intermediary role in a given market are particularly vulnerable.
-In some markets, there is a winner-take-all effect [@Manyika2015].

 Currently, there are three big areas of potential : online talent platforms, big data analytics, and the Internet of Things [@Manyika2015].